Written by Mike Flenniken 10:30 pm Feature

 “We’re regulatory, but we’re also trying to be very customer friendly,” Dye said.
 “So that gives us an opportunity to evaluate our program and kind of tailor it to meeting code minimums while also looking for ways we can help.”

-Mike Flenniken is a staff writer, Marketing and Communications, for t IAPMO.
+Mike Flenniken is a staff writer, Marketing and Communications, for IAPMO.
 Prior to joining IAPMO in 2010, Flenniken worked in public relations for a group of Southern California hospitals and as a journalist in writing and editing capacities for various Southern California daily newspapers.

 Close